Bessagg/bessagg.github.io/_pages/projects.md

 ## Car suspension design - Apuama Racing - FSAE (2018 - 2019)
 -	Used mathematical models to create vehicle simulations (point-mass-model, biclycle-model).
 -	Developed a Suspension distribution forces program in Matlab.
-We would use the maximum forces obtained in braking and cornering simulations to dimension and reduce mass of the suspension kunckle.
+We would use the maximum forces obtained in braking and cornering simulations to dimension and reduce mass of the suspension.
 -	Project to reduce steering torque for better handling of the vehicle.
 -	Method to measure the car's center of gravity and validate simulations.